ThemeZee/themezee-social-sharing/readme.txt

 Please go to *Settings -> ThemeZee Plugins -> Social Sharing* and enter your license key in order to receive updates.

 == Changelog ==

+= 1.0.1 =

+* fixed bug in license check function which could lead to performance issues

 = 1.0 =